 Notarial and documentary services

-A list of English speaking lawyers and translators who may be able to help you with official transactions in Jerusalem and the Occupied Palestinian Territories.
-Please note that inclusion in this list does not constitute official endorsement by the British Consulate or the UK government.
+Use our lists of local suppliers and services if you need help in Jerusalem and the Occupied Palestinian Territories.
+Please note that inclusion in these lists does not constitute official endorsement by the British consulate general or the UK government.

 How else we can help

 In addition to the services listed above we can also: